Want to know what the best food delivery service to work for is?

 Sure-footedness.
 Wear appropriate shoes or boots.
 You’ll be walking and carrying a lot of stuff!
 You won’t want to slip on wet or icy sidewalks or roll an ankle when boxes or bags block your view of where you’re putting your feet.

-To get more ideas about the assortment of gear you’ll need, be sure to check out this information-packed Gridwise post.
+To get more ideas about the assortment of gear you’ll need, be sure to check out this information-packed Gridwise post on 10 tools every rideshare and delivery driver needs.

 The ABCs of the food delivery driving gig